plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 When you look at it, the Game Boy Camera is more akin to a toy than a digital camera.
 We're lucky, we have a new camera toy from 1998 to compare it against.

-!fig
-BarbieCam!
+{% include figure.html type="art" figcaption="BarbieCam!" %}

 *Barbie Photo Designer* was announced in September of 1998, obviously for the upcoming Holiday season and was a package consisting of the digital camera and its accompanying PC software.
 It retailed for 69.99$, a shockingly low price at first glance for a digital camera and PC software.
 Upon closer examination the device is not too good to be true.
 Although it took colour photos, it is very close to the Game Boy Camera in terms of resolution: 160 by 120 pixels.
 That's minuscule.

-!fig
-An example of a BarbieCam photo.
+{% include figure.html type="art" figcaption="An example of a BarbieCam photo.
+This photo was taken with the later Nickelodeon model, which is the same camera, and comes from [Superkids.com](https://www.superkids.com/aweb/pages/reviews/camera/1/nick/merge.shtml)" %}

 It was a severely limited device.
 It's a digital camera but it doesn't have a screen or removable media.
 All the beautiful benefits of digital photography come from those two functionnalities.
 Without a screen you can't know if the picture you took is any good and without removable media you can't keep taking pictures by swapping SD cards or whatnot.
 You're stuck with the six pictures it can keep in its internal memory.